History meets Future

 The University of Würzburg is in the unique situation that it can celebrate twice as many anniversaries than most other universities.
 The simple reason for that: It was founded twice.
 The first foundation of 1402 did not last for very long, mostly due to financial problems.

 In 1802 Würzburg became a part of Bavaria and the university was transformed into a secular state university.
 During the 19th century and the early 20th century the University of Würzburg expanded steadily, not least due to the international repute of eminent scholars among its faculty, such as the philosophers Schelling and Brentano and the physicians Virchow and von Koelliker.
 This time saw a rearrangement and segregation of faculties.
 The Humanities moved to the „New University“ at the end of the 19th century.
-At the then northern perimeter of the city new institutes for the natural sciences and medical research were installed, home to several Nobel Price winners rubbing shoulders in their new location.
+At the then northern perimeter of the city new institutes for the natural sciences and medical research were installed, home to several Nobel laureates rubbing shoulders in their new location.

 All important additions to the university were the new university hospitals, constructed during the 1920s in the north-east of the city in Grombühl and the campus "Am Hubland“, located on a hill towering Würzburg.
 The medical campus is currently undergoing a complete modernization, adding many new research institutions.
-“Am Hubland” (picture below) is also steadily receiving new teaching and research infrastructure since its inauguration in 1969.
+“Am Hubland” is also steadily receiving new teaching and research infrastructure since its inauguration in 1969.
 It is the location of the natural science institutes, such as the reputed Biocenter, and major parts of the humanities.